angelo-v/wp-linked-data/README.md

 Version 0.5.1

-- Fix: Serve HTML if HTML is prefered, even if RDF other formats are accepted via wildcard
+- Fix: Serve HTML if HTML is preferred, even if RDF other formats are accepted via wildcard

 Version 0.5

 - better support for content-negotiation.
-No need to intstall pecl_http anymore
+No need to install pecl_http anymore
 - add foaf:homepage to the Weblog resource
 - now able to serve the following content types:
   - application/ld+json